kgolding/go-sqliteapi/README.md

 ## Golang powered SQLite database API

 * Driven by the database schema: add a table, add a field and the API will use it after a call to `Refresh()`
-* Better still, and in additional to the above pass in a configuration that will provide:
+* Better still, and in additional to the above you can provide a configuration that will provide:
   * Database migrations
   * Automatic joins for `references`/foreign keys
   * Field validation